2.8 tile (pattern)

 By specifying a scalestyle in the tile definition, the tile or picture will be resized to fit the available space according to specific criteria.

-Determines the type of scaling of the pattern or image.
+The .scalestyle attribute determines the type of scaling of the pattern or image.

 Definition on Tile Dynamic setting Meaning